alphagov/forms/design/prototype-version-5/prototype-tested.md

 ![Edit question 1.
 Screenshot](screenshots/004-Edit-question-1.png)
 *Page with “Question 1” caption above a heading “Edit question”.*

 A secondary heading, “Question text”, comes directly before the hint text “Ask a question the way you would in person.
-For example ‘What is your address?’” and then a text input.
+For example ‘What is your address?’.” and then a text input.

 A second secondary heading, “Hint text (optional)”, followed by hint text “You can use hint text if you need to explain the format the answer should be in, or where to find the information you’ve asked for.” and then a text input.